MicrosoftDocs/azure-docs/articles/machine-learning/how-to-use-serverless-compute.md

 ## Example for all fields

 Here's an example of all fields specified including identity.
-There is no need to specify virtual network settings as workspace level managed network isolation will be automatically used.
+There's no need to specify virtual network settings as workspace level managed network isolation will be automatically used.

 # [Python SDK](#tab/python)